 Have “Me Time”

 It’s a hectic time of year so give yourself some “me time.
 Whether it’s having some downtime with friends, an exercise session, a pampering session or just sitting in the corner guzzling some wine, set aside time for you.
 To use a sporting analogy, Christmas is a marathon, not a sprint.
 So don’t burn out early ’cause it’s a long holiday season.

 Enjoy some family time too

-Hopefully these tips will help to reduce your stress in the lead up to Christmas giving you time to concentrate on what’s really important: Family, friends, food and a cocktail!
+Hopefully, these tips will help to reduce your stress in the lead up to Christmas giving you time to concentrate on what’s really important: Family, friends and food!

 Make sure that you don’t miss any of the other fun and family-friendly Christmas events in Newcastle and the Hunter, visit the Newy with Kids Guide to Christmas.